Petrozavodsk: Administrative and municipal status

+Politics

+The Petrozavodsk city council is a representative body of the city district, consisting of 28 deputies elected for five years according to a mixed system - 14 by party lists and 14 by single-member constituencies.
+The current membership was elected in the elections on 19 September 2021.
+On 7 October 2021, Nadezhda Dreyzis (United Russia) was elected Chairman of the City Council.

 Landmarks

 Petrozavodsk is distinguished among other towns of North Russia by its Neoclassical architectural heritage, which includes the Round Square (1775, reconstructed in 1789 and 1839) and the Alexander Nevsky Cathedral (consecrated in 1832).
 Among the town's landmarks are the outdoor statues of Peter I (bronze and granite, Ippolit Monighetti, 1873), Gavrila Derzhavin (a Russian poet who was the governor of Olonets in the 18th century), and Alexander Nevsky (erected outside Alexander Nevsky Cathedral in 2010).

 The city has a fine frontage on the Gulf of Petrozavodsk.
 The modern embankment, inaugurated in 1994, displays an assortment of Karelian granites and marbles.
 It is lined with extravagant postmodernist sculptures presented by sister cities of Petrozavodsk from around the world.
 There is also a birch copse, where the first church of Petrozavodsk was built in 1703.

-Petrozavodsk is home to the Karelia Philharmonic Orchestra (1933), the Karelian Musical Theater (1955, statuary by Sergey Konenkov), National Library of Karelia (1959), Finnish-speaking National Theatre of Karelia (1965), Petrozavodsk State University, a conservatory, a city museum founded in 1871, and a branch of the Russian Academy of Sciences.
+Petrozavodsk is home to the Karelia Philharmonic Orchestra (1933), the Karelian Musical Theater (1955, statuary by Sergey Konenkov), National Library of Karelia (1959), Finnish-speaking National Theatre of Karelia (1965), Petrozavodsk State University, a conservatory, National Museum of the Republic of Karelia founded in 1871, and a branch of the Russian Academy of Sciences.

 One of the city's central landmarks is Lenin Square, an oval space with a large Soviet-era statue of Lenin in the center.
 The square is especially notable for English-speaking visitors because it is also called "round square" - an oxymoron in English, but not in Russian (kruglaya ploshad).

 Suburbs

-The village of Shoksha near Petrozavodsk contains a quarry of red and pink quartzite which was used in construction of Saint Isaac's Cathedral and Lenin Mausoleum, among many other notable structures.
+The village of Shoksha near Petrozavodsk contains a quarry of red and pink quartzite (Shoksha quartzite) which was used in construction of Saint Isaac's Cathedral and Lenin Mausoleum, among many other notable structures.
 There are also other quarries in the region excavating road aggregates (Goloday Gora – gabbro-diabase) near Derevyanka.

 The suburb of Martsialnye Vody is the oldest spa in Russia, founded by Peter the Great in 1714 and visited by the Tsar on four occasions.
 Its name means "The Waters of Mars" in Russian.
 Although Peter's palace at Martsialnye Vody has not survived, there is a museum devoted to the spa's history.

 From Petrozavodsk Harbor, a hydrofoil service of "KareliaFlot" company carries people to the island of Kizhi, a World Heritage Site with an outdoor museum of ancient wooden architecture.

 Transportation

-The city is served by the Petrozavodsk Airport, and a train station on the Kirov Railway with train connections to the main population centers of Russia.

-An international tourist route Blue Highway goes through Petrozavodsk.